wso2/docs-open-banking/en/docs/install-and-setup/deploy-with-docker.md

        [Docker](https://www.docker.com/products/docker-desktop/), and
        [Docker Compose](https://docs.docker.com/compose/install/#install-compose) to get started.

     2. Clone the [wso2/docker-open-banking](https://github.com/wso2/docker-open-banking.git) repository.
-This document refers to the file path of the Docker resources directory as `<OB_DOCKER_RESOURCES>`.
+This document refers to the file path of the cloned directory directory as `<OB_DOCKER_HOME>`.

 !!! note
     In order to use WSO2 Open Banking Docker Images, you need an active WSO2 Open Banking subscription.
 If you don't